Authentication

 Option A: Pay-ins Only

-• Doesn't require approval from other users
+• No approval required from other users for its creation

-• Doesn't require IP whitelisting
+• IP whitelisting is not required

 🔐